newrelic/newrelic-node-examples/custom-instrumentation/instrument/README.md

 ## Exploring Telemetry

-1. Now you should be able to see `job-queue` instrumented in New Relic.
-Navigate to 'APM & Services' and then select the 'Example Job Queue App' entity.
+1. After a few minutes, you should be able to see `job-queue` instrumented in New Relic.
+From the dashboard, navigate to 'APM & Services' and then select the 'Example Job Queue App' entity.
 2. Then select 'Distributed tracing'.
 You should see the trace groups `firstTransacation`, `secondTransaction`, and `thirdTransaction`.
 Inside these groups will be our custom instrumentation.
 Select any trace group and then select a single trace.
 3. Under `firstTransaction` or `secondTransaction`, toggle 'Show in-process spans' and you will see 'scheduleJob - job'; this shows the name of which job was recorded.
 Under `thirdTransaction`, you will see `queue.runJobs` instrumented as 'runJobs'.